Qipao: Introduction of Manchu-style clothing

 For women, Manchu and Han systems of clothing coexisted.
 Throughout the Qing dynasty, Han civilian women could wear traditional Han clothing from the Ming dynasty.
-As a result, Ming dynasty style clothing was preserved to an extend in China until the Xinhai Revolution of 1911.
+As a result, Ming dynasty style clothing was preserved to an extent in China until the Xinhai Revolution of 1911.

 Birth of the cheongsam

 In the late 1910s, after the overthrow of the Qing dynasty and the founding of the Republic of China, women began to partake in the education system.
 They wore an early form of the cheongsam, which quickly became the regular outfit of urban women in metropolitan cities like Beijing and Shanghai.
 Cheongsam of the late 1910s and early 1920s had relatively loose cutting with long, wide sleeves.
 One of the earliest cheongsams was A-line with wide three-quarter sleeves and would fall just below the knee level.

 Under the Western influences of wearing shorter dresses in 1928, the length of the cheongsam became shorter.
 In 1929, the cheongsam was chosen by the Republic of China government to be one of the country's national dresses.
 With the designation of "national dress", the Republic of China government also promulgated the new Clothing Regulations of 1929, which specified the cheongsam should be worn with trousers and be calf-length.
 However, even before the Clothing Regulations of 1929, women had already stopped wearing ku trousers in favor of silk stockings.
 Chinese women held no respect to the rule, as it was seen as an attempt by the Republican government to control individual rights and woman's liberty.

 From the 1920s onwards, the cheongsam was quickly popularized by celebrities, socialites, and politicians in Shanghai.
 Former First Lady of China Madame Wellington Koo (Oei Hui-lan) was a prominent figure among them.
 Voted several times by Vogue into its lists of the world's best-dressed women, Madame Wellington Koo was much admired for her adaptations of the traditional Manchu fashion, which she wore with lace trousers and jade necklaces.
 Cheongsam dresses at the time had been decorously slit a few inches up the sides, but Madame Koo slashed hers to the knee, 'with lace pantelettes just visible to the ankle'.
 Unlike other Asian socialites, Madame Koo also insisted on local Chinese silks, which she thought were of superior quality.